Bayesian Differential Privacy through Posterior Sampling: Introduction

-\paragraph{Our contributions.} \begin{enumerate} \item We generalise differential privacy to arbitrary dataset distances, outcome spaces, and distribution families. \item Under certain regularity conditions on the prior distribution $\bel$ or likelihood family $\family$, we show that the posterior distribution is \emph{robust}: small changes in the dataset result in small posterior changes; \item We introduce a novel \emph{posterior sampling mechanism} that is private.
-Unlike other common mechanisms, our approach sits squarely in the non-private (Bayesian) learning framework without modification; \item We introduce the notion of \emph{dataset distinguishability} for which we provide finite-sample bounds for our mechanism \item We provide some classical examples of conjugate distributions where our assumptions hold. \end{enumerate}
+We provide a uniform mathematical treatment of the privacy and robustness properties of Bayesian inference based on generalised differential privacy to arbitrary dataset distances, outcome spaces, and distribution families.
+This paper can be summarised as making the following distinct contributions: \begin{itemize} \item Under certain regularity conditions on the prior distribution $\bel$ or likelihood family $\family$, we show that the posterior distribution is \emph{robust}: small changes in the dataset result in small posterior changes. \item We introduce a novel \emph{posterior sampling mechanism} that is private.\footnote{Although previously used \eg for efficient exploration in reinforcement learning~\citep{thompson1933lou,osband:thompson:nips:2013}, posterior sampling has not previously been employed for privacy.} Unlike other common mechanisms in differential privacy, our approach sits squarely in the non-private (Bayesian) learning framework without modification. \item We provide necessary and sufficient conditions for differentially private Bayesian inference. \item We introduce the notion of \emph{dataset distinguishability} for which we provide finite-sample bounds for our mechanism: how large would $\hat{\Params}$ need to be for \Adv{} to distinguish two datasets with high probability. \item We provide examples of conjugate-pair distributions where our assumptions hold, including discrete Bayesian networks. \end{itemize}

-\paragraph{Paper organisation.} Section~\ref{sec:related-work} discusses related work.
-Section~\ref{sec:setting} specifies the problem setting and our main assumptions.
-Section~\ref{sec:robustness} proves results on robustness of Bayesian learning with a number of examples.
-Section~\ref{sec:privacy} bounds the ability of the adversary to discriminate datasets.
-Examples of distributions for which our assumptions hold are given in Section~\ref{sec:examples}.
-We conclude the paper with Section~\ref{sec:conclusion}.
-Proofs of the main theorems are given in the appendix, while those of non-essential lemmas are given in the supplement.
+\emph{Paper organisation.} Section~\ref{sec:setting} specifies the setting and our assumptions.
+Section~\ref{sec:robustness} proves results on robustness of Bayesian learning.
+Section~\ref{sec:privacy} proves our main privacy results.
+In particular, Section~\ref{sec:diff-priv-post} shows that the posterior distribution is differentially private, Section~\ref{sec:post-sampl-query} describes our posterior sampling query response algorithm, Section~\ref{sec:bound-post-query} derives bounds on dataset indistinguishability, Section~\ref{app:le-cam} shows how to obtain matching lower bounds for distinguishability, while Section~\ref{sec:trad-util-priv} shows how utility and privacy can be traded off within our framework.
+Examples where our assumptions hold are given in Section~\ref{sec:examples}.
+We present a discussion of our results, related work and links to the exponential mechanism and robust Bayesian inference in Section~\ref{sec:conclusion}.
+Appendix~\ref{sec:proofs} contains proofs of the main theorems.
+Finally, Appendix~\ref{sec:example-proofs} details proofs of the examples demonstrating our assumptions.